 1. Get an unbelievable caffeine fix with the return of Glasgow Coffee Festival

-The beans are being roasted, baristas are poised, so get ready for a celebration of Scotland’s incredible speciality coffee community.
-After a two-year absence, it’s time to wake up and smell the coffee big time with the return of Glasgow Coffee Festival for its seventh year.
+The beans are being roasted, baristas are poised, so get ready to do all things coffee-related among Scotland’s incredible speciality coffee community taking place at The Briggait on May 13 & 14.
+It’s time to wake up and smell the coffee big time with the return of Glasgow Coffee Festival for its eighth year.
 Produced by Dear Green Coffee Roasters, the festival will be welcoming coffee professionals and friends from across the country to showcase their products, their skills and their passion for all things coffee.
 Plus, the organisers will be taking Glasgow Coffee Festival ‘to the streets’ allowing access to a whole host of deals and discounts from more than 50 of Glasgow’s best indie cafes and retailers for two whole weeks.

 2. Hear music from your favourite films while cosying up in the cabin of Scotland’s historic ship